 A Parent’s Guide to Inclusive Education: The purpose of this guide is to provide information about Arkansas’s move toward more inclusive education for students with disabilities.

 The Arkansas Department of Education recognizes and supports families, the child’s first and most important teachers, as essential partners for student success through engaging in meaningful communication to provide an effective learning experience for each student.
 The Arkansas Family and Community Engagement Coalition fosters partnerships among students, families, schools, and community assets across the state to minimize barriers (academic, personal, social, and health) through the creation of birth to grade 16 framework.

 R.I.S.E.
 Arkansas encourages a culture of reading by coordinating a statewide reading campaign with community partners, parents, and teachers to establish the importance of reading in homes, schools, and communities.

 For updated resources, research, and information, visit the R.I.S.E.
 Arkansas Science of Reading Resources website.

 Your child’s state, district, and school is committed to providing high-quality instruction and support to promote the highest achievement of all students.
 At the school level, Response to Intervention is a framework used to maximize the success of all students.

-The Response to Intervention for Parents and Families training module is to ensure a common understanding of Response to Intervention (RTI) by families, communities, and educators.
+The Response to Intervention for Parents and Families training modules are used to ensure a common understanding of Response to Intervention (RTI) by families, communities, and educators.
 Research shows that when families and communities support children at home and at school, children do better in school.
-Collaboration and communication with teachers and schools around these supports is critical for student success in both academics and behavior.
+Collaboration and communication with educators and schools around these supports is critical for student success in both academics and behaviors.